Sudheer Babu

-Posani Naga Sudheer Babu (born 11 May 1977) is an Indian actor and former professional badminton player.
+Posani Naga Sudheer Babu (born 11 May 1980) is an Indian actor and former professional badminton player.
 He works primarily in Telugu films.
 Debuted as a lead actor in Shiva Manasulo Shruti (2012), Babu's successful films include Prema Katha Chitram (2013), Baaghi (2016), and Sammohanam (2018).
 He won SIIMA Special Jury award for his performance in Sammohanam.

 Film career

 Babu began his acting career with a supporting role in Gautham Vasudev Menon-directed Ye Maaya Chesave (2010), produced by his sister-in-law Manjula Ghattamaneni.
-His first film in a leading role was the Siva Manasulo Sruthi (2012). a remake of Tamil film Siva Manasula Sakthi (2009).
+His first film in a leading role was Siva Manasulo Sruthi (2012), a remake of Tamil film Siva Manasula Sakthi (2009).

 Babu tasted success with the 2013 horror comedy film, Prema Katha Chitram.
 Made on a budget of ₹2 crore, the film went onto gross ₹20 crore at the box office.
 In the same year, he appeared in Aadu Magaadra Bujji.
 In 2015, Babu played the lead role in three films, Krishnamma Kalipindi Iddarini, Mosagallaku Mosagadu, and Bhale Manchi Roju.

 In 2016, Babu made his Hindi film debut with Baaghi, where he played an antagonistic role.
 His 2017 film Samanthakamani was a commercial success.